 If someone told me I had to bake with my kids for 25 days in a row to celebrate Advent, I would probably cancel Christmas at our house.
 If this is how you are feeling right now about doing a craft for 25 days with your kids, don’t fret.
 Our children have no idea what Advent is.
 They don’t need additional ornaments, crafts, calendars or trees.
 These are all optional things to go along with the devotional.

-I also have exciting news.
-November 27, I’m releasing my first E-Book.
+I’m also releasing my first E-Book.
 Rejoice: An Advent Devotional.
 It’s a daily devotional for adults for the advent season.

 If you would like a copy of Rejoice: A Christmas Celebration, please enter your email below and I will send you a copy for free!